 From the car park you can simply follow the very short - but steep - track up to the viewpoint, where you’ll find one of those illustrated panoramas telling you the names of all the amazing fells in the distance.
 From this diminutive fell top you can see all the way up to Skiddaw in the very north of Cumbria – so wave if you have any friends taking on that hike at the same time!

 Because you’ve driven most of the way up, you can spend more time exploring the summit, and there are several paths criss-crossing the woods for you to explore.
 Take a wander to the trig point so you can say that you’ve reached the true summit, and look out for the interestingly ‘h’ shaped tree along the way – you’ll know it when you see it.

 If you take a tootle around the back you can peer down onto Arnside Tower and the very pretty village of Silverdale away in the distance (it’s over the border in Lancashire, but still worth a visit!).
 Be careful if you wander too close to Hagg Wood, though – folklore has it that it was once home to giant hairy flying worms!

 Once you’re done exploring, head back to the prom where there are plenty of pubs and cafes where you can rest your weary bones.
 It’s also worth checking the tide times and levels as Arnside is home to one of the few tidal bores in the country, and it’s pretty impressive to see.
 You’ll need a tide height of over 9 metres, and the patio in front of The Albion is a great place to sit and watch it from.
 It usually happens an hour or so before high tide so get a pie and a pint and have your camera ready for the show!

-If you're ready to explore Arnside Knott at the local area, take a look at our holiday cottages in the South East Lake District.
+If you're ready to explore Arnside Knott at the local area, take a look at our holiday cottages around the Arnside & Silverdale AONB.